Chef Mitchell preparing Grilled Chicken Rice Bowl

 Overcooked

-Problem: Overcooked chicken can become tough and dry.
+Problem: Overcooked chicken can be dry and tough.

 Undercooked Center